Privacy laws of the United States: Appropriation of name or likeness

 Although privacy is often a common-law tort, most states have enacted statutes that prohibit the use of a person's name or image if used without consent for the commercial benefit of another person.

 Appropriation of name or likeness occurs when a person uses the name or likeness of another person for personal gain or commercial advantage.
 Action for misappropriation of right of publicity protects a person against loss caused by appropriation of personal likeness for commercial exploitation.
 A person's exclusive rights to control their name and likeness to prevent others from exploiting without permission is protected in similar manner to a trademark action with the person's likeness, rather than the trademark, being the subject of the protection.

 Appropriation is the oldest recognized form of invasion of privacy involving the use of an individual's name, likeness, or identity without consent for purposes such as ads, fictional works, or products.

 Privacy law legislation

 Fair Credit Reporting Act

-The Fair Credit Reporting Act became effective on April 25, 1971 and implemented limitations on the information that could be collected, stored, and utilized by agencies such as credit bureaus, tenant screenings, and health agencies.
+The Fair Credit Reporting Act became effective on April 25, 1971, and implemented limitations on the information that could be collected, stored, and utilized by agencies such as credit bureaus, tenant screenings, and health agencies.
 The law also defined the rights granted to individuals in regards to their financial information including the right to obtain a credit score; the right to know what information is in your financial file; the right to know when your information is being accessed and used; and the right to dispute any inaccurate or incorrect information.

+Video Privacy Protection Act

+The Video Privacy Protection Act of 1988 (VPPA) was signed into law by President Ronald Reagan to preserve the privacy of people's information collected when they rented, purchased, or delivered audio visual materials, and specifically videotapes.
+The law arose out of the Bork tapes controversy surrounding the Washington City Paper's publication of a list of films rented by Robert Bork, a U.S. District of Columbia Circuit Court of Appeals Judge who had been nominated to fill a seat on the United States Supreme Court at the time.
+The law prohibits the disclosure of personal information collected by video tape service providers unless it falls under certain exceptions.
+The VPPA became a focus of attention in the legal industry once again around 2022.
+Its revival came as part of a larger trend in consumer class actions filed based on privacy law violations, both through new laws like the California Consumer Privacy Act and older laws like the VPPA and wiretapping statutes.